sourcegraph/about/handbook/communication/rfcs/index.md

 ### Use an RFC when…

-- You want to drive a decision using our [formal decision-making process](../decisions.md).
+- You need to surface and communicate around a highly cross-functional decision [formal decision-making process](../decisions.md).
 - You want to frame a problem and propose a solution.
 - You want thoughtful feedback from team members on our globally-distributed remote team.
 - You want to surface an idea, tension, or feedback.